Proof Of Life

 |Domestic Box Office: $32,598,931||Overseas Box Office: $30,162,074|

-Proof Of Life was co-financed by the Warner Bros housed Castle Rock and Bel-Air Entertainment for an estimated $65 million and some reports of the troubled shoot peg the budget closer to $80 million.
+The budget for Proof Of Life was an estimated $65 million and some reports of the troubled shoot peg the budget closer to $80 million.
+It was co-financed by the Warner Bros housed Castle Rock and Bel-Air Entertainment.
 Bel-Air was formed in March 1998 as a 5-year equity partnership between Warner Bros and the French conglomerate Canal Plus and WB retained worldwide rights for the films, except for France, Spain and Germany, which went to Canal.

 Proof Of Life opened seven months after Gladiator catapulted Crowe to the A-list and whether or not the real life soapy romance hurt the box office, mixed to poor reviews certainly did not help.
 The film opened against Vertical Limit and the wretched Dungeons & Dragons movie.
 Proof Of Life tanked with $10,207,869 — placing #3 for the weekend led by How The Grinch Stole Christmas in its fourth frame.
 It declined 47.3% the following session to $5,382,656 and sank 54.9% in its third weekend to $2,428,859.
 The domestic run closed with a very disappointing $32,598,931.